RI-imaging/DryMass/docs/tutorials/t02_hl60cells.rst

   (``phase profile = tilt``) as opposed to a second order polynomial model (which was introduced in DryMass 0.1.3).
-However, this does not seem to have any significant effect on the results, which indicates that the methods presented here are robust.
+However, this does not seem to have any significant effect on the results, which indicates that the analysis methods are robust.

 - There is a prominent outlier in the *edge projection* results set.
 The reason for this outlier is a falsely detected contour (see ROI 1.0).